amishagrg/python_Django/fstringInfo.md

 - Clear and readable syntax
 - Faster performance
-- Works with functions and data structures
+- Works with dictionaries, lists and function